cspr-rad/kairos-spec/src/spec.typ

   [- Verify that this amount of tokens can be sent, and move it from the sender's L1 account to the purse owned by Kairos \
   - Verify the sender's signature \
   - Verify the new Merkle root given public inputs and metadata \
-  - Update the systems on-chain state
+  - Update the system's on-chain state
   ],
   [`POST withdrawal(Receiver's public key, token ID, token amount, new Merkle root, metadata needed to verify the merkle root, receiver's signature)`], [- Move the appropriate amount of tokens from the purse owned by Kairos to the receiver's L1 account \